Balazs9/yoga-for-everyone/README.md

         The client will be looking:

-            - introduction to yoga
+            - introduction to yoga, guide to the world of yoga

-            - explanations of the classes
+            - explanations of the classes, profiles of the teachers

             - wide selection of training